 Don’t give up!
 This isn’t an overnight fix.
-In fact, it will take some work, but your marriage will be much stronger after you work through these issues.
+It will take some work, but your marriage will be much stronger after you work through these issues.
 Onward!

-Your marriage was great at the start, but somewhere along the way, your step children have turned into little monsters.
-It feels as if your marriage is crumbling before your eyes and you know exactly who to blame.
-But do you really?
+Your marriage was great initially, but your stepchildren have turned into little monsters somewhere along the way.
+It feels as if your marriage is crumbling before your eyes, and you know exactly who to blame.
+But do you?

 Truthfully, you, your spouse, and your stepchildren all play a part in your troubled marriage.
 No matter how awful the kids are, the adults create conflict too.